benmvp/slides/md/2015-no-js-fossetcon.md

 _[7 minutes]_

 - Not sure why you would use JS/jquery but if you're unaware of how to use `:hover` pseudo-class, this might be the only other way
-- There's nothing functionally wrong with this approach, but you have to write code to do what the browser can do for you
+- There's nothing functionally wrong with this approach, but you have to write code to do what the browser can easily do for you
-- Plus there's now styling in the JS, which really should be separate
+- Plus there's now styling in the JS, which we like to keep separate
 - There's a better way!

 /////